pulumi/docs/quickstart/index.md

 [Pulumi examples repo]: https://github.com/pulumi/examples
 <!-- END LINKS: -->

 Pulumi is a open-source tool and service that makes it easier to build modern cloud applications on AWS, Azure, GCP, and Kubernetes.
-Instead of using a configuration language, you use JavaScript or Python to define your desired cloud resources.

-Resources are declared with syntax like `new aws.ec2.Instance` in JavaScript or `ec2.Instance(...)` in Python.
-Pulumi is based on the concept of _immutable infrastructure_.
-Unlike Boto scripts that mutate infrastructure when they are run, Pulumi runs your program to determine the desired set of resources.
-Then, Pulumi makes only the minimal required changes to your infrastructure, without disrupting existing resources.
+In the quickstarts and examples below, you will see how Pulumi can be used to build serverless applications, manage low-level infrastrucutre, orchestrate containers and do everything in between.
+Each example highlights how pulumi programs written in JavaScript or Python can define and version immutable infrastructure using both raw cloud resources, as well as higher-level components built on top of them.

 ## 5-minute quickstarts